algorithmhash/esri-loader-rescript/README.md

 # Usage example
 ```
 open EsriLoader;
-//this is pretty much a rescript looking implementation that heavily resembles the javascript api one
+    //This is pretty much a rescript looking implementation
+    //that heavily resembles the javascript api one.

-//we include the array of modules we want to import and return a resolved promise of imported modules
+    //We include the array of modules we want to import
+    //and return a resolved promise of imported modules.

 loadModules(["esri/config"])->Js.Promise.then_((deps) => {
-// we have a switch for matching the package and what it returns
+// We have a switch for matching the package and what it returns.
-// this definitely works when we need to target indexes within an array effectively
+// This definitely works when we need to
+// target indexes within an array effectively.

     switch deps {
-    // in this case we are loading the esriConfig module that then gives us the opportunity to
+    // in this case we are loading the esriConfig module
+    // that then gives us the opportunity to
-    // access data within esri through an api key
+    // access data within esri through a given api key
         | [esriConfig] =>
+            esriConfig["apiKey"] = "key_given"
             Js.log("Module successfully loaded")
             Js.log(esriConfig)
             //this is our bug catcher, even though it may resolve we could potentially run